 Collection Systems Section is responsible for managing and maintaining the sanitary sewer and storm drainage systems.
 This section operates and maintains over 300 miles of sewer pipe, thousands of service laterals, and four pump stations.
 The San Francisco Bay Section of the California Water Environment Association (CWEA) awarded the 2016 Collection System of the Year Award to the City of Livermore, and the Collection Systems staff were recognized as one of the top groups in the entire state.

 Wastewater Operations Section is responsible for operating the Livermore Water Reclamation Plant (LWRP) to remove pollutants from wastewater (wastewater treatment process), making treated water safe to release to the environment.
-In 2016, the Livermore Water Reclamation Plant processed nearly 2.2 billion gallons of wastewater.
+Each year, the Livermore Water Reclamation Plant processes about 2.2 billion gallons of wastewater.
 About 1.6 billion gallons of treated wastewater is discharged to the Livermore Amador Valley Water Management Agency (LAVWMA) for ultimate disposal in the San Francisco Bay.
 The Plant recycles 500,000 to 2.5 million gallons of water per day.

 Municipal Water/Recycled Water Systems Section is responsible for managing the potable water and recycled water distribution systems.
 In addition to ensuring the quality and pressure of the potable water and recycled water deliveries, the Section performs water sampling and monitoring, permit compliance reporting, water demand projections, pump station maintenance, reservoir site readings and maintenance, main and service line repairs, fire hydrant replacement and maintenance, and water meter installation and repair.
 To view the 2017 Water Quality Report, click here.
 In 2016, the